LouisGaravaglia/iTranslate/README.md

 * Phase 3 (11/20): Create browse by Danceability route with a bare bones slider to retrieve all songs based on the spotify danceability score.
 * Phase 4 (11/24): Update styling to have production ready typefaces and colors and finalize formatting.

-After Submitting my MVP on Deadline: Created bounce animations on hover for actionable items.
+Things accomplished after submitting the MVP on Deadline: Created bounce animations on hover for actionable items.
 Also, added color gradients for fonts.